azurecurve/azrcrv-markdown/readme.txt

 License: 		GPLv2 or later
 License URI: 	http://www.gnu.org/licenses/gpl-2.0.html

-Allows markdown to be wrapped in a shortcode and converted to HTML.
+Allows markdown to be converted to HTML markup in post, pages or by wrapping in a shortcode.

 == Description ==

 # Description

-Wrap markdown in the [markdown]shortcodes[/markdown] to have it parsed and converted into HTML.
+Options to enable conversion of markdown in posts, pages or wrap markdown in the [markdown] to have it parsed and converted into HTML markup.
+Place opening and closing markdown shortcode tags on separate lines to ensure markdown converted correctly.

-Option to allow the output of other shortcodes to be parsed for markdown; if not enabled any markdown output by other shortcodes will remain markdown.

-Uses (Parsedown)[https://github.com/erusev/parsedown] and (Parsedown Extra)[https://github.com/erusev/parsedown-extra] as well as some code from (Markdown Shortcode)[https://github.com/JohannesHoppe/markdown-shortcode/].
+Uses (Parsedown)[https://github.com/erusev/parsedown] and (Parsedown Extra)[https://github.com/erusev/parsedown-extra].

 This plugin is multisite compatible; settings need to be configured for each site.